XinghanYin/XinghanYin.github.io/_posts/2024-04-16-SPM-Cost-Estimation.md

 > N is year.

 - Net Cash Flow ( NCF ): Total IN and OUT.

+## Questions

+> ***Kindly note that the project is begin developed in the 0th year.***

+1. What would be your initial estimations as a project manager is nothing had gone wrong?

+2. Which of the above 3 options.
+Would you adopt to minimire the amont of duration from the initial estimation?

 ### Qustion 1:
 NCF Calculation: